last updated: 5/4/2023

 David V. Smith, Ph.D.

 Dr. Smith is the Principal Investigator of the Neuroeconomics Lab at Temple University.
-He is currently an Assistant Professor of Psychology.
+He is currently an Associate Professor of Psychology and Neuroscience.
 The work in the lab is supported by grants from the National Institute on Aging, the National Institute on Drug Abuse, and the National Institute of Mental Health.
-For more about his background (including courses that he teaches), please see his faculty page and his current curriculum vitae.
+For more about his background (including courses that he teaches), please see his faculty page and his current curriculum vitae

 david.v.smith [at] temple.edu